Criminal Defense FAQ

 Will I have to go to divorce court?

 Many divorces can be resolved amicably outside of court.
 If you are unable to agree on any aspect of your divorce, however, then you will have to take the case before a Family Law judge.
-Contested divorce require legal representation, so be sure to call Rowenhorst Law to learn how we can protect your rights in court.
+A contested or uncontested divorce requires legal representation, we strongly encourage you to seek legal representation.
+Call Rowenhorst Law to learn how we can protect your rights in court.

-How is child custody decided in North Dakota?
+How is child custody/residential responsibility decided in North Dakota?

 Family Law judges make custody decisions based on the best interests of the child.
 If you are fighting for custody, then your attorney will need to present a strong case to prove that you being granted custody is in the best interests of your child.
 This includes matters such as each parent’s relationship with the child, as well as each parent’s financial situation, living situation, and ability to provide the physical, emotional, and financial support that the child needs.